Trufiadok/IKRC-for-Kerbal/README.md

 I'm not too strong on github desktop.
 That is why the summary is the same.

 The WireSnareLock plugin can disable your TRF_CA2_LEE_wCam dockingNode and activate the wire-snare device to capture the PDGF.
 WireSnareLock provides a physical connection with the vessel, but don't make logic connection.

+I changed the IKRC control display.

+The IKRC plugin expanded with Virtual EndEffector function (VEE).